Elder Abuse:

 • Unexplained or frequent injuries

-• Has sudden unexplained changes in lifestyle or behavior
+• Sudden unexplained changes in lifestyle or behavior

 How Can I Help?